 The UNL file format will be allowed to have multiple versions

 simultaneously.
-The v1 data will be in the top-level blob
+The v1 data will be in the top-level blob and signature

 fields.
-The v2 data will be in a single new top-level blobs-v2
+The v2 data will be in a single new top-level blobs-v2 field,

 described below.

-v2 format will only add fields to the v1 format,
+The blob v2 format will only add fields to the v1 format,

 which should be ignored by existing v1 parsers, and thus will be backward